-Announcing textual-plotext
+Announcing textual-plotext¶

 It's no surprise that a common question on the Textual Discord server is how to go about producing plots in the terminal.
 A popular solution that has been suggested is Plotext.
 While Plotext doesn't directly support Textual, it is easy to use with Rich and, because of this, we wanted to make it just as easy to use in your Textual applications.

-With this in mind we've created textual-plotext: a library that provides a widget for using Plotext plots in your app.
-In doing this we've tried our best to make it as similar as possible to using Plotext in a conventional Python script.
+we've tried our best to make it as similar as possible to using Plotext in a

 Take this code from the Plotext README: